chukiagosoftware/software-engineer-blog/content/python_logs.md

     print(f"Info lines by regex: {ERROR_re}")
     print(f"We have {total_lines} total lines")

-### Using Pandas
+### Using Pandas  :panda_face:

 Yeah but, that's old school, right?
-Everyone wants to use :panda_face: nowadays, and we are onboard.
+Everyone wants to use Pandas nowadays, and we are onboard.
 Pandas is amazing, powerful and fast.
 However it doesn't magically read all your data in the fields you want, still gotta do the data preparation.

 At a large scale, we can call this "Extract, Transform and Load" and send it through some fancy "data pipelines", "Kafka stream", "Hadoops" :basketball: and thus we enter the realm of Data Engineering.

-But on a small scale, it's just some Pyton file and string manipulation, wrangling with Dates, and figuring out again which are our special regular expressions to be found and catalogued.
+But on a small scale, it's just some Pyton file, buffer and string manipulation, wrangling with Dates, and figuring out again which are our special regular expressions to be found and catalogued.

 #### The code: